 We believe that we are doing God’s work and Jesus said Christians should be known for how deeply we love, not how deeply we judge.
-We wanted to share a story with you that a patient shared with us.
-It was one of our more moving experiences here at HOPE Healthcare Services.
+I wanted to share a story with you that a patient shared with me.
+It was one of my more moving experiences here at HOPE Healthcare Services.

 “I had gotten laid off from my job in January (2018) and had very little money coming in.
 I struggled with my blood pressure, and with the added stress, I knew it was elevating.
 I was doing a lot of stress eating.

 The people at HOPE are so caring and giving.
 I was placed on a blood pressure medication and a diet plan, but at the end of every appointment, “Miss Sharon” (a HOPE volunteer nurse), would come in the room and say the most beautiful prayer.
 I never left dried-eyed from the room, knowing that God was right there listening.

 HOPE and the people who work there have made my life so much better with the kindness that they show me at each of my appointments and the sense of God’s presence on this wonderful ministry.

 I would like to express my sincere gratitude to all the staff at HOPE and all the people involved in creating such a remarkable place to come, where kindness and caring are always there, and knowing God’s hand has been placed over this ministry.
 Thank you.

 All of the people has been amazing—from the doctors that listen to your medical issues and heart warm prayers from Sharon.
 I am so thankful for you all!”

 ~ Jenny (Name changed to comply with HIPPA privacy laws)

 This is just one of the amazing things I have witnessed over the years at Hope Healthcare Services working to help the poor and the uninsured.
 Everyone that we are able to help means that much more positive growth, and loving, and caring, in our own community.